farzin94/CMPT-300/README.md

-# C and Operating Systems Concepts - CMPT 300
+# C and Operating Systems Concepts

 In collaboration with Alin Paunescu